percona/percona-server-mongodb-operator/source/kubernetes.rst

       $ kubectl apply -f deploy/cr.yaml

    The creation process may take some time.
-The process is over when both operator and replica set pod have reached their Running status:
+The process is over when all Pods have reached their Running status.
+You can check it with the following command:

    .. code:: bash

       $ kubectl get pods

-      NAME                                               READY   STATUS    RESTARTS   AGE
-      my-cluster-name-rs0-0                              1/1     Running   0          8m
-      my-cluster-name-rs0-1                              1/1     Running   0          8m
-      my-cluster-name-rs0-2                              1/1     Running   0          7m
-      percona-server-mongodb-operator-754846f95d-sf6h6   1/1     Running   0          9m
+   The result should look as follows:

+   .. include:: ./assets/code/kubectl-get-pods-response.txt

 #.
 Check connectivity to newly created cluster, using the login (which is
    ``userAdmin``) and corresponding password from the secret: